Diversity & Inclusion

 Western Zones Diversity and Inclusion Camp

-The 2016 Western Zone Diversity and Inclusion Select Camp will be held this year from June 16-19, 2016, at the University of Utah, in Salt Lake City.
-The purpose of this camp is to instill a vision of success and inspire athletes from under-represented populations to become leaders in the sport of swimming.
-Pacific Swimming will be sending two athletes, one coach, the Diversity Chair and any other Diversity Summit participants.
+The 2016 Western Zone Diversity and Inclusion Select Camp was held this year on June 16-19, 2016, at the University of Utah, in Salt Lake City.
+Pacific Swimming sent four athletes, two coaches, and the Diversity Chair to this camp.

-The 2015 Pacific Swimming Diversity Camp was held on Sunday, November 8th at the indoor MLK Pool in San Francisco, CA. The camp worked with swimmers 11-16 years of age, and included a guest speaker, in-water stroke work, team building and leadership development activities, plus more.
+The 2016 Pacific Swimming Diversity Camp will be held on November 5th and 6th in Richmond, CA. The camp will work with swimmers 11-16 years of age, and include a guest speaker, in-water stroke work, team building and leadership development activities, plus more.
+More details to come.

 Diversity Grant Program